ISEL-HGU/DPMiner/README.md

 ![](https://lh4.googleusercontent.com/zYPwBbqpRVcsT3Qwl737KN8pncUSuIILx60DHDbR1gk-4vSwfJn8SWD5C1oxDIMg9HFH2DD5-0inKeiry8hS-9xMtOdUshfl38RWKwbAH29z_jkzJP32Q7kCrOrWbBEvC65tCv9InzU)

-There are cases where a developer needs an open source project with specific conditions for his or her research and experimentation.
-Accordingly, a list of repository URLs matching the conditions desired by the user is extracted from the version control system and the open source repository, GitHub.
+A list of repository URLs matching the conditions desired by the user is extracted from the version control system and the open source repository, GitHub.

-To extract the URL list, DPminer use Search API among GitHub REST APIs.
+To extract the URL list, DPminer use <u>**Search API**</u> among GitHub REST APIs.
 Search API provided by GitHub can receive a list of 100 repository URLs per page by sending information about conditions in query format.
 This framework can collect all of the project repository URLs corresponding to the condition by collecting a list of repository URLs for several queries.

+> Possible conditions
+>
+> - commit Count Base
+> - recent Date
+> - fork Number
+> - language Type
+> - author Token

 ### 2. Patch